For what purpose do we collect your personal information?

 - personal website usage information, such as your IP address; and,

-- other personal information you provide to Coleman Greig when you participate in a promotion, competition, promotional activity, survey, market research, or subscribe to our mailing list.
+- other personal information you provide to Coleman Greig when you participate in a promotion, promotional activity, survey, market research, or subscribe to our mailing list.

 Information is only collected: